 However, Percocet is still widely abused for its Narcotic effect.
 A high enough dose can result in a sense of euphoria similar to that experienced by Heroin users.
 Abuse of Percocet can lead to Percocet addiction.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Like other Opiates, Percocet presents a high risk to users.
 They may develop a tolerance, followed by dependency on the drug.

 - Seeing multiple doctors

-Because of the oxycodone in Percocet, there are numerous potential side effects tied to abuse of the drug.
-The most commonly recorded physical side effects of Percocet include:
+Because of the Oxycodone in Percocet, there are numerous potential side effects tied to abuse of the drug.
+The most commonly recorded physical side effects of Percocet addiction include: